isomerpages/moe-evergreensec/announcements/announcements/_posts/2024-04-01-post-Collection of School Graduation Certificates.md

 ---
 <p>Dear students from the Graduating Class of 2023,</p>
 <p>We are pleased to announce that the School Graduation Certificates (SGC)
-for Sec 4E, 4NT and 5NA students are ready for collection from <strong>02 to 12 April 2024</strong>.
+for Sec 4E, 4NT and 5NA students are ready for collection from tomorrow <strong>02 April to 12 April 2024</strong>.
 Please approach Mdm Jamila in the General Office for assistance.</p>
 <p>Please bring along your EZlink or NRIC as proof of identification when
 collecting your SGC.
 If your parents are collecting on your behalf, kindly